MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

     > [!div class="mx-imgBorder"]
     > ![Search view](media/search-view.png "Search view")

-The system will search for data in the **My Active Contacts** view and when search data is display it will show the same set of columns that is in your current view.
+The system will search for data in the **My Active Contacts** view and when search data is displayed, it will show the same set of columns that is in your current view.

    > [!div class="mx-imgBorder"]
    > ![Search view](media/search-view2.png "Search view")